How does this medication work? What will it do for me?

-Each yellow, round, orally disintegrating tablet contains olanzapine 5 mg (16 µmol).
+Each yellow, round, orally disintegrating tablet contains 5 mg (16 µmol) of olanzapine.
 Nonmedicinal ingredients: aspartame, gelatin, mannitol, sodium methyl paraben, and sodium propyl paraben.

-Each yellow, round, orally disintegrating tablet contains olanzapine 10 mg (32 µmol).
+Each yellow, round, orally disintegrating tablet contains 10 mg (32 µmol) of olanzapine.
 Nonmedicinal ingredients: aspartame, gelatin, mannitol, sodium methyl paraben, and sodium propyl paraben.

-Each yellow, round, orally disintegrating tablet contains olanzapine 15 mg (48 µmol).
+Each yellow, round, orally disintegrating tablet contains 15 mg (48 µmol) of olanzapine.
 Nonmedicinal ingredients: aspartame, gelatin, mannitol, sodium methyl paraben, and sodium propyl paraben.

-Each yellow, round, orally disintegrating tablet contains olanzapine 20 mg (64 µmol).
+Each yellow, round, orally disintegrating tablet contains 20 mg (64 µmol) of olanzapine.
 Nonmedicinal ingredients: aspartame, gelatin, mannitol, sodium methyl paraben, and sodium propyl paraben.

 How should I use this medication?